Supplemental LinksRoadside Safety and Physical Security website

 40 tons of truck brought to a screeching halt.

-The Proving Grounds Research Facility, a 2,000-acre complex, enables researchers to conduct experiments and testing with the ultimate goal of improving transportation safety.
 This facility is one of only two university-based centers of its kind in the United States where researchers perform product testing for clients from across the country, as well as test new TTI-developed roadside safety devices.
 An expanse of paved runways is ideally suited to perform full-scale testing of safety designs.
 Roadside devices, crash cushions, and barrier systems undergo the substantial testing that is required before field installations.
 The size of the facility provides realistic conditions for crash testing and friction pavement testing.
-Crash tests are conducted using a wide spectrum of vehicles, from subcompacts and three-quarter-ton truck to 80,000-pound tractor-trailor rigs.
+Crash tests are conducted using a wide spectrum of vehicles, from subcompacts and three-quarter-ton trucks to 80,000-pound tractor-trailer rigs.

 Other proving ground facilities include: